vinceskahan/v5wiki/Raspberry-Pi-weather-station-with-i2C-sensors.md

 ### Weewx config #
 **still to be updated**
-Use your normal config procedure, this link is the procedure I use. [weewx install](http://bit.ly/2F5CUjT)
+Use your normal config procedure.

 ### Python scripts required for installation of i2C sensors and required services #